janareit/L5generators/README.md

 ### Additions/Changes from original:

-1. RouteModel binding functionality added
+1. RouteModel binding functionality added and scaffolded to existiong file
 2. Controller actions upgraded to inject Model classes to take use of RouteModelBindings
 3. 'extends' functionality for views now possible to input from scaffold command
 4. 'prefix' can be multi-level deep.
 For example `--prefix=Main/Admin`